Bachelor of Science (Nursing)

 - Completion of all prerequisite courses prior to starting the nursing program (all science coursework must have been completed within the last five years)

-- Proof of health insurance/immunizations for employment in healthcare field
+- Proof of health insurance/immunizations for employment in the healthcare field

 - Overall GPA of 3.0 or higher (GPA's from all previous schools attended will be used to calculate overall GPA)

 - An admissions assessment test will be administered to all students as part of the Nursing Program's admissions process.

 NOTE: A criminal background check is required prior to clinical practice.
 Please note that adverse criminal background checks may prevent attendance at clinical sites.
 Additionally, criminal background checks are required prior to nursing licensure; adverse findings may result in denial of licensure.

 The baccalaureate degree program in nursing at Morgan State University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).